Three Black Boys Book Trailer

 Three Black Boys: Tomorrow After Supper (Volume 1)

-Teenagers spring into dangerous action to obtain financial aid for a woman who is near-death; consequently, the botched robbery ends up taking them on an afterlife-adventure to save humanity from extinction.
-The setting is Queens, N.Y., home to Babita Harris, an Indian immigrant plagued with black fever disease.
-With a couple of months to live, Babita only hope of survival is a costly liver transplant.
+Teenagers spring into dangerous action to obtain financial aid for a woman who has only a month to live.
+The woman is Babita Harris, an Indian immigrant plagued with black fever disease, and her only hope of survival is a costly liver transplant.
 But with no health insurance, the chance of a surgery is slim.
 What she needs is a quarter of a million dollars in cash.
 Barnes, her only son, along with his two friends, Demus and Baker, spring into dangerous action to get the money.
 Although their road is paved with good intentions, the brothers in arms will experience more than they have ever experienced before.
 More action, more excitement, more everything.

 The Hotep Brother Manuscript